Projects

 The final step is to confirm creating a new project by hitting the "Create Project" button below — once created, you are ready to build your project up with test cases.

-N/B: Owners of a workspace can view all projects including private projects created by other users of the workspace.
+Note: owners of a workspace can view of projects, including private projects created by other users of the workspace.

-Once a Project is created, you can still manage who can access and see it and have more control over your project in Settings.
+Once a Project is created, you can still manage who has access and have more control over your project in Settings.

 Once a project has been completed, you might want to hide it from plain view - it should still be accessible for reference but shouldn't obstruct the view of the currently active projects.